-This course covers the major security and privacy topics in wireless and mobile networking.
+This course covers key security and privacy topics in wireless and mobile networking.
 The main learning objectives of this course are:

-- To conceptualize the idiosyncrasies of wireless terrain in terms of security and privacy. - To impart state-of-the-art technologies of wireless network security. - To analyse the various categories of threats, vulnerabilities, countermeasures in the area of wireless and mobile networking. - To familiarize students with the issues and technologies involved in designing a wireless system that is robust against attack.

-The course considers basic security topics and technologies in the following standards: 3GPP GSM/UMTS/LTE, IEEE 802.11.
+- To conceptualize the idiosyncrasies of wireless terrain in terms of security and privacy. - To impart state-of-the-art technologies of wireless network security. - To analyse the various categories of threats, vulnerabilities, and countermeasures in the field of wireless and mobile networking. - To familiarize students with the issues and technologies involved in designing a wireless system that is robust against attacks. - The course considers basic security topics and technologies in the 3GPP and IEEE 802.11 standards.
 The emphasis is put on the security issues of MAC and upper layers.
-The aforementioned objectives are fulfilled through course lectures, paper readings, and projects.
+The course objectives are fulfilled through course lectures, paper readings, and projects.

-321-6000 Physical Layer Security
+Physical Layer Security